Our commitment to advocacy is deeply embedded into our vision, purpose and values.

 - Working collaboratively with other like-minded organisations and peak bodies, sharing knowledge and working towards joint goals.

-- Raising public awareness of key issues – signing and sharing petitions, holding events.
+- Raising public awareness of key issues

 - Writing directly to the media or politicians

+The LEAF will support us to ensure that lived experience voice is embedded in all our advocacy.
 How we advocate is different, depending on the issue and what is likely to have the greatest positive impact.
 In some cases, we drive the advocacy activity – through a campaign, a policy submission or working with key stakeholders.
 In other cases, we join or support a larger campaign and participate in peak bodies activities.

-Sacred Heart Mission considers and responds to other issues as they arise, including issues that are prominent in the media where we believe there will be a significant and/or negative impact on our clients.
+Sacred Heart Mission considers and responds to other issues as they arise, including issues that are prominent in the media where we believe there will be a significant and/or negative impact on our participants.

-Campaigns we support
+Campaigns and organisations we support

 How to get involved

-- Get a better understanding of the causes and solutions of homelessness and social disadvantage by reading our policy submissions.
+- Get a better understanding of the causes and solutions of homelessness and social disadvantage by reading our policy submissions

 - Follow us on Facebook, Instagram, Twitter and LinkedIn for advocacy news.